– creates new business areas

 The business potential and Internet of Things

 Internet of Things has a built-in efficiency and optimization agenda.
-The potential exists for both companies that want to optimize an existing product or production line, as well as companies that are getting new product categories within information technology.
+The potential exists for both companies that want to optimize an existing product or production line, as well as companies that are making new product categories within information technology.

 IoT creates new business models through the digitization of products and procedures at the companies.
 Data collection and data use from products and services will remain at the heart of the way IoT enables new business operations and opportunities.